seek-oss/aec/README.md

 positional arguments:
   {drain}
-    drain     Drains messages from a queue and writes them to a file
+    drain     Receives messages from the configured queue and writes them to a file, and then deletes them from the queue

 optional arguments:
   -h, --help  show this help message and exit